 Many people move out of their hometowns to come to London for a range of reasons.
 These combined with London’s surrounding shops, culture and transport links, make building flats an excellent opportunity.

 The demographic of London has the population of 8,173,941.
 Of its number of 44.9% are white British.
 37% of the population are born outside the UK, including 24.5% born outside of Europe.

-Liverpool is known for its rich art and culture to a vibrant and exciting club and bar scene, the city benefits from a culturally diverse populations, having its own china town and Britain’s oldest black African community and the annual influx of students from all over the world add to the cosmopolitan atmosphere.
+Liverpool is famous for its rich art and culture, as well as its vibrant club and bar scene.
+The city benefits from a culturally diverse population, boasting Britain’s oldest African community and its own Chinatown.
+In addition, the annual influx of students from all over the world adds to the positive cosmopolitan atmosphere.

-Liverpool is a great drawn for a wide range of lifestyles and attracts many types of people ranging from people who are into sports as Liverpool holds 2 local football teams Liverpool and Everton and the annual horse racing event.
+Liverpool is a great draw for a wide range of lifestyles and attracts all types of people.
+From sports fans to music enthusiasts, its history of famous artists like The Beatles and its football teams, mean there is something for everyone.
 It also attracts students for their universities with roughly around 70,000 students in Liverpool attracted by great sceneries and the night life of clubs and bars this gives multiple purposes to build flats.

-Bristol is an attractive place to build as it as a high employment rate, fast growing economy and location and travel connections.
-The city ranks highly for its quality of life with strong jobs market driving up the demand for rental properties with gives reasons to build in this city.
+Bristol is an attractive place to build as it has a high employment rate, fast growing economy and an excellent location with many travel connections.
+The city ranks highly for its quality of life; this combined with a strong job market driving up the demand for rental properties is creating great opportunities to build in Bristol.

 The demographic of Manchester is a widely diverse mix of ethnic groups.
 The estimated age population living in Manchester is 296,000 people, 18-49 years of age making Manchester a young city.